Our free membership, business.com+, takes the pain out of choosing new business services.

 Digital photography services like Shutterfly and Google Photos

 Kodak reinvented itself as a manufacturer of print production technology with a workforce of more than 60,000 at its peak in the 1980s.
-But it wasn’t able to keep up with the times and declared itself bankrupt in 2012, selling its Kodak Gallery site to Shutterfly — one of many digital image-sharing businesses that has changed how people interact with their photos.
+But it couldn’t keep up with the times and declared itself bankrupt in 2012, selling its Kodak Gallery site to Shutterfly — one of many digital image-sharing businesses that have changed how people interact with their photos.

 Comcast, Time Warner and Verizon